 Trevor joined Watsi on September 22nd, 2016.
-Four years ago, Trevor became the 2459th member to automatically support a new Watsi patient every month.
-Since then, 3,999 more people have become monthly donors!
-Trevor's most recent donation supported Anne, a small-scale farmer from Kenya, to fund a thyroidectomy.
+Five years ago, Trevor joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Trevor's most recent donation supported Susan, a 59-year-old from Kenya, to fund a hysterectomy to treat uterine cancer.

 Trevor has funded healthcare for 63 patients in 11 countries.